Formulated with Hexane-Free DHA & ARA!

-Nature's One® is proud to offer the only toddler formula that contains USDA organic-compliant DHA.
-Other organic and conventional formulas contain life'sDHA™ oils, which are controversial ingredients extracted using neurotoxic hexane solvent and treated with acid, and bleach.
+Nature's One® is proud to offer the only toddler formula that contains USDA organic-compliant DHA naturally sourced from egg yolks.
+Other organic and conventional formulas contain life'sDHA™ oils, which are controversial ingredients extracted from algae and fungus using neurotoxic hexane solvent and treated with acid, and bleach.

 Phospholipids vs Triglycerides (Fatty Acids)

-The DHA used by Nature's One® is a fatty acid from egg yolk, while other formulas use DHA derived from algae and fungus, which is a triglyceride.
-The use of egg phospholipids in human nutrition has been widely studied and understood to be more easily absorbed and offer greater bioavailability than DHA from the form of triglycerides.
+The DHA used by Nature's One® is a fatty acid from egg yolk phospholipids (fats), while other formulas use DHA derived from algae and fungus, which is a triglyceride.
+The use of egg phospholipids in human nutrition has been widely studied and understood to be more easily absorbed and offer greater bioavailability than DHA from the form of triglyceride form.
 Contact us for more information and studies.

 Phospholipids Balance Fatty Acids

 Breast milk is made up of both phospholipids and triglycerides.
 All other organic formulas only contain triglycerides formulated with vegetable oil blends and Martek’s life’sDHA, but are void of phospholipids.
-Nature's One® believes adding a phospholipid to formula achieves a more natural fatty acid profile and supports brain development.
+Nature's One® believes adding a phospholipid to formula achieves a more natural fatty acid profile.
+Phospholipids are known to support brain development.